gurunandan-bhat/vernarch/content/essays/vernacular-architecture-in-history-and-heritage-sites.md

 be that they wanted to make structures of a more permanent nature – stone instead of wood – but wanted to give it the same form of wooden structures.

+{{< figure src="/images/essays/Ajanta dancing girl spread.png" caption="Wall painting inside Cave 1, Ajanta.
+Apart from the Buddhist scenes depicted, insight is there in the paintings of details of the architectural elements used in structures of that time.
+The columns are plain wooden ones with stone bases and their circular capitals are painted with mineral colours.
+A tent is also depicted in one mural.
+This famous painting of a dancing girl performing has pavilions with wooden eaves, columns" width="100%" >}}
 Till recently, in parts of southern India, intricate wood based designs were still living traditions like in the nalukettu vernacular houses and these are also found in the stone temples of some centuries ago, indicating a continuing link between stone and wood